Published: November 02, 2005

 I read about cheap building lots in Florida.
 Should I buy one so I can retire in a sunny place?

 Don’t waste your money.
 Land that can be built upon is rarely cheap.
 Many seniors are bilked as they look for a warm and sunny retirement home—don’t be one of them.
 If you are interested in buying land—not an alligator ridden swamp—contact a national real estate firm and speak with a licensed broker.
-Such firms also allow you to search listings on their websites.
-The Consumer Financial Protection Bureau (CFPB) has jurisdiction over interstate land sales.
-Before you purchase land, contact the department of real estate in the state where the land is located, as well as the CFPB (www.consumerfinance.gov; 855-411-2372 (TTY: 855-729-2372).
+Such firms also allow you to search listings on their web sites.
+The U.S. Department of Housing and Urban Development has jurisdiction over mail order sales of land in subdivisions with more than 40 unimproved lots.
+Before you purchase land, contact the department of real estate in the state where the land is located and HUD’s Office of Interstate Sales Registration at 202-708-0502.

 A contractor knocked on my door uninvited and told me I had better get my chimney fixed before it falls down.
 Is this a good idea?